-This paper makes three points: a) The engineering profession should aim for awareness, rather than hard core literacy; b) Their message should be delivered as a story; and c) practicing engineers and scientists must learn to use mass media to effectively deliver messages.
+How should engineers and scientists talk to the public?
+This speech makes three points: a) The engineering profession should aim for awareness, rather than hard core literacy; b) Their message should be delivered as a story; and c) practicing engineers and scientists must learn to use mass media to effectively deliver messages.

-This paper, delivered as a keynote to an NSF Graduate Teaching Fellows in K-12 Education Program, examines the proper way to reach out and describes briefly how to use new media.
+Three fundamental questions to ask about scientific outreach This speech, delivered as a keynote to an NSF Graduate Teaching Fellows in K-12 Education Program, examines the proper way to reach out and describes briefly how to use new media.

 How to make our ideas clear When asked for the book that would help a scientist or engineer to communicate with the public better, Bill always recommends Made to Stick by Chip and Dan Heath.
 It has nothing to do with science, but it has everything to do with communicating.
 He recommends you buy the book, but has posted here a four page summary he wrote of its main ideas.

 Why the research community needs to join the YouTube Generation This was a lunch talk for a AAAS/NSF Workshop Communicating Science October 23, 2008.
 It covers the new media ground as above, but briefly and from a slightly different angle.
 It focuses a bit more on why a Principal Investigator might want to let his students go wild with video cameras.

 Why Universities needs to join the YouTube Generation This paper, given as a dinner speech at the Department of Chemical & Biomolecular Engineering Alumni Symposium (May 2, 2009), introduces "The Illinois Media Engine (TIME)" - which has been proposed by a group of IT professionals at Illinois.
 The paper describes why academics need to develop their own YouTube - one that uses, for example, proper indexing as developed by Library science, has transcripts, and true archival properties.
-Available in pdf or formatted for on-line reading.
+Also available in pdf.